ipaas-com/iPaaS.Integration.Template/README.md

 3. Configure your subscription by entering credentials from your external system sandbox
 4. Build mappings in your subscriber account

+## Building a Webhook Receiver

+If the external application you are certifying an integration for provides webhooks, chances are that the webhook format is unique to that system. iPaaS.com provides a Dynamic Hook receiver, which you can configure to receive webhooks in the format provided by the external application.

+1. Return to your account portal in the integrator experience to configure the Webhook Receiver.

 ## Certifying your Integration

 1. Describe Here

 Once all testing is completed, we will generate Template mappings in your integration from the subscriber account that we tested on.